CMU-cabot/cabot-navigation/pedestrian_plugin/README.md

 - `x`, `y`, `z`, `roll`, `pitch`, `yaw`: actor pose
 - `dt`: the time difference from the previous update
 - `name`: the actor name specified in the plugin description
+- `robot`: the pose of the robot if `robot` is specified as plugin params
 - You need to return the updated dict or newly allocated dict including the pose keys.
 - The `args` dict also includes the parameters you specified in the `<plugin>` description.
   - `velocity=1.0`, `behavior=straight`, `max_dist=10`, and `loop=True` will be included in the `args` dict with the above example plugin description.